- Embedding models are general-purpose. A 384-dim model captures broad semantics but may not distinguish subtle relevance differences in your domain.

 When you run multiple searches with different filters or query formulations, fuse the results server-side.Actian VectorAI features used

-The table below summarises every Actian VectorAI DB API surface covered in this tutorial and its role in a re-ranking pipeline.| Feature | API | Purpose |
+The table below summarises every Actian VectorAI DB API surface covered in this tutorial and its role in a reranking pipeline.Next steps

-Explore the tutorials below to put re-ranking into practice alongside other Actian VectorAI DB capabilities.Building multi-modal systems
+Explore the tutorials below to put reranking into practice alongside other Actian VectorAI DB capabilities.Building multimodal systems

 Combine text, image, and metadata embeddings with named vectors